 In respect of trade and other receivables and contract assets, individual credit evaluations are performed on all clients and counterparties.
 These evaluations focus on the counterparty's financial position, past history of making payments and take into account information specific to the counterparty as well as pertaining to the economic environment in which the counterparty operates.
 Monitoring procedures have been implemented to ensure that follow-up action is taken to recover overdue debts.
-In addition, the Group reviews the recoverable amount of each individual trade and other receivable and contract asset balance at the end of each reporting period to ensure adequate impairment losses are made for irrecoverable amounts.

-As at 31 December 2021, the Group has concentration of credit risk as 13.3% and 43.5% (2020: 10.17% and 32.39%) of the total trade receivables were due from the Group's largest trade debtor and five largest trade debtors respectively.
-The aggregate amounts of trade receivables from these trade debtors amounted to approximately SGD275,000 and SGD899,000 (2020: SGD242,000 and SGD772,000), of the Group's total trade receivables at 31 December 2021 respectively.
+As at 31 December 2023, the Group has concentration of credit risk as 24.9% and 59.3% (2022: 12.2% and 44.7%) of the total trade receivables were due from the Group's largest trade debtor and five largest trade debtors respectively.

 The Group considers the probability of default upon initial recognition of asset and whether there has been a significant increase in credit risk on an ongoing basis throughout each reporting period.
 To assess whether there is a significant increase in credit risk the Group compares the risk of a default occurring on the asset as at the reporting date with the risk of default as at the date of initial recognition.
 It considers available reasonable and supportive forward looking information.
-Internal credit rating, actual or expected significant adverse changes in business, financial or economic conditions that are expected to cause a significant change to the borrower's ability to meet its obligations, actual or expected significant changes in the operating results of the borrower and significant changes in the expected performance and behavior of the borrower including changes in the payment status of borrowers in the Group and changes in the operating results of the borrower are indicators to be incorporated.
+Internal credit rating, actual or expected significant adverse changes in business, financial or economic conditions that are expected to cause a significant change to the debtors's ability to meet its obligations, actual or expected significant changes in the operating results of the debtors and significant changes in the expected performance and behavior of the debtors including changes in the payment status of debtors in the Group and changes in the operating results of the debtors are indicators to be incorporated.

-The Group accounts for its credit risk by appropriately providing for expected credit losses on a timely basis.
-In calculating the expected credit loss rates, the Group considers historical elements and forward looking elements.
+The Group accounts for its credit risk by appropriately providing for ECL on a timely basis.
+In calculating the ECL rates, the Group considers historical elements and forward looking elements.